-The amounts shown in the table are estimates and assume the hypothetical involuntary termination or change in control occurred on December 31, 2021, the last day of fiscal 2021, applying the provisions of the contractual agreements that were in effect as of such date.
+The amounts shown in the table are estimates and assume the hypothetical involuntary termination or change in control occurred on December 31, 2023, the last day of fiscal 2023, applying the provisions of the contractual agreements that were in effect as of such date.
 Due to the number of factors and assumptions that can affect the nature and amount of any benefits provided upon the events discussed below, any amounts paid or distributed upon an actual event may (and likely will) differ.
 For purposes of the hypothetical payment estimates shown in the table below, some of the other important assumptions were:

-- annual base salary as of December 31, 2021; - severance benefits as provided under the NEO's employment agreement, change in control letter, or Executive Severance Pay Plan; - cash out of all unvested equity compensation awards (for which vesting is accelerated on December 31, 2021) at their intrinsic value on December 31, 2021; - December 31, 2021 per share closing price of \$122.60 (last trading day of fiscal 2021); - no severance benefits are offset by mitigation; and - NEOs comply with all conditions to obtaining severance benefits including providing release of claims.
+- annual base salary as of December 31, 2023; - severance benefits as provided under the NEO's employment agreement or Executive Severance Pay Plan, as applicable;

+severance payments are made in installments over a period of time as provided under the NEO's employment agreement, or Executive Severance Pay Plan, as applicable;

+- cash out of all unvested equity compensation awards (for which vesting is accelerated on December 31, 2023) at their intrinsic value on December 31, 2023; - December 29, 2023 per share closing price of \$30.32 (last trading day of fiscal 2023); - · no severance benefits are offset by mitigation; and - · NEOs comply with all conditions to obtaining severance benefits including providing release of claims.